icecube/icetray-public/icetray/resources/docs/services.rst

-Assuming that this class is inside file :file:`MyModules.py`, the steering file looks nearly identical to that for the c++ version, except :class:`UseRandom` is no longer quoted, as we pass the python class object itself to :meth:`I3Tray.AddModule`:
+Assuming that this class is inside file :file:`MyModules.py`, the steering file looks nearly identical to that for the c++ version, except ``UseRandom`` is no longer quoted, as we pass the python class object itself to :py:meth:`.I3Tray.AddModule`:

 .. code-block:: python